IBFD and EATLP sign CC-BY Agreement for EATLP International Tax Series

 2 minutes

 IBFD and the European Association of Tax Law Professors (EATLP) have renewed their longstanding agreement on the EATLP International Tax Series, published by IBFD.
-Under the agreement, all new and past volumes of the EATLP International Tax series will be published under a ‘CC-BY’ license.
-The agreement also establishes that all forthcoming and past volumes will be made available online for free, through IBFD’s commitment to Open Access.
+Under the agreement, all new volumes of the EATLP International Tax series will be published under a ‘CC-BY’ license.
+The agreement also establishes that all forthcoming volumes will be made available online for free, through IBFD’s commitment to Open Access.

 EATLP Series